DEVSENSE/phptools-docs/docs/vscode/Debug/launch-json.md

 **DBGp Proxy IDE key**

-Note, the DBGp proxy **IDE key** is set automatically to the current user **user-name**.
-It is also logged in the output above.
-When accessing the web, this IDE key has to be used in the URL(e.g. `http://example.org?XDEBUG_SESSION_START=Arnold`).
+Note, if not specified, the DBGp proxy **IDE key** is set automatically to the current user **user name**.
+It is also logged in the VSCode's Output Window.
+When accessing the web, this IDE key has to be used in the URL(e.g. `http://example.org?XDEBUG_SESSION_START=MyVSCode`), or `xdebug.idekey` directive, or `DBGP_IDEKEY` environment variable (see [xdebug.org/docs/step_debug#idekey](https://xdebug.org/docs/step_debug#idekey) for more details).
 This way the proxy server knows which machine to connect back to with the debug session.

 ### Ignored Paths